tmkn/packageanalyzer-docs/docs/core_concepts/package.md

 This class is in itself nested and represents the underlying dependency tree.

-It's purpose is to provide utility functions to query this tree and to also access data from the corresponding `package.json` as well as any `Decorator` data that was added.
+It's purpose is to provide utility functions to query this (dependency) tree and to also access data from the corresponding `package.json` as well as any `Decorator` data that was added.

 ## Querying the dependency tree
 Since the `Package` class is nested in structure, you can iterate over the whole dependency tree (by executing it on the root node) or just a subtree with the same method: